logzly. Fanatic Fandom

 Step 4: Join the Conversation

 One of the best parts of being a fan is the community.
 Sites like Reddit’s r/Marvel and the Fanatic Fandom Discord are buzzing with people who love dissecting every frame.
 When you post a clue, you’ll often get instant feedback: “That’s actually a reference to the 1994 animated series!”
+If you want to craft a convincing fan theory, sharing your clues on these platforms helps.
 Just remember to keep the discussion friendly—no one likes a spoiler‑spammer.

 Step 5: Connect the Dots